 We can design new ways of working today which extend beyond the limits of the old normality.
 Beginning not from easy solutions or technologies but from that world of relationships among people which, for every business, remains the only true source of inspiration.
 Part two followed within a restricted panel of HR Managers hailing from different companies and industries and centred round a topic-driven table led by Logotel General Manager Nicola Favini.
 The transformations in our highly unstable context are both numerous and radical, necessitating that we work from a dual perspective: that of facing the urgencies of today while developing fresh analyses for the future.

-As an organization we face new challenges: that of finding new equilibrium between the people’s independence and the common strategy of the company, between knowledge distribution and centrality of the business, between individual motivation and team engagement, between places enabling collaborative behaviours and personal spaces tailored to well-being, between design of synchronous occasions and of execution times that are asynchronous, between authority of the leaders and fresh self-leadership forms.
+As an organization we face new challenges: finding new balances between people’s autonomy and the common strategy of the company.
+Between the distribution of knowledge and the centrality of business.
+Between individual motivation and team engagement.
+Between places that enable collaborative behaviors and personal spaces for well-being.
+Between the design of synchronous occasions and asynchronous times for execution.
+Between the authority of the leaders and new forms of self-leadership.
 Because there’s no longer a single way of working but rather new mixes in form, such that their quality be truly improved.
 Participants intervened interactively – sharing ideas, experiments and any needs that arose over these extraordinary months of hybrid work that ranged between physical and online presence.